Waiting for the “NOW”. When it’s time to start Writing

 I happen to love research and can spend my life in discovery mode.
 It’s an addiction, really.
 Like a gambler, I’m always convinced that the next roll of the dice will present a jackpot.
 While in research mode, I fight the urge to start writing.
 It isn’t time yet until I have a three dimensional feel for the subject.
 Only then can I zoom my writer’s lens to a clear focus, culling a life down until a story arc reveals itself.

 So, when is it time to stop the research and finally write?
-I feel rather like one of those well trained dogs who have been taught not to grab the tasty treat until it’s time; until the trainer says “NOW.”
+I feel rather like one of those well trained dogs who has been taught not to grab the tasty treat until it’s time; until the trainer says “NOW.”
 It’s difficult to be inches away, yet be unprepared as yet.
 That patient voice whispers to me, “wait for it…wait for it… wait for it.”
 It drives me a little bonkers, but I understand my process.
 I have to know what made this guy tick.
-Meanwhile, before fingers hit keyboard, my subconscious is busy visualizing the story so that, when the “NOW” finally comes, I’ll be ready to pounce.
+Meanwhile, before my fingers hit the keyboard, my subconscious is busy visualizing the story so that, when the “NOW” finally comes, I’ll be ready to pounce.

 If I had a formal checklist (which I don’t), it would look something like this.